-Other players were unable to move because of fear, while some players actually took off out from the cave itself, abandoning them.
+Other players could not move because of fear, while some took off from the cave, abandoning them.

-In contrast, the Elven soldiers didn’t scream or panic, instead they were calm and collected.
-They knew what to do in such a situation and kept still for a moment to get rid of majority of their status ailments that hit them.
+In contrast, the Elven soldiers didn’t scream or panic; instead, they were calm and collected.
+They knew what to do in such a situation and kept still for a moment to get rid of the majority of their status ailments that hit them.

-Zero couldn’t believe his luck, especially at the time like this.
-Even he was hit with a swarm of status ailments, regardless of him being in his dragon form, making this the first time in a long time he had felt such affects.
-It reminded him of when he was back in his pup days, making him feel a lot weaker than before.
-The pride that he had was quickly smashed to pulp, and he was reminded once again to not be arrogant in his dragon form.
+Zero couldn’t believe his luck, especially at a time like this.
+Even he was hit with a swarm of status ailments, regardless of being in his dragon form, making this the first time he had felt such effects in a long time.
+It reminded him of when he was back in his pup days, making him feel much weaker.
+His pride was smashed to a pulp, and he was reminded again not to be arrogant in his dragon form.

-The other thing that he noticed that could bring him a slew of problems, was that two of his five senses were blocked for one hour, meaning that the fight against Behemoth or escaping out of here was going to be troublesome.
+The other thing he noticed could bring him a slew of problems.
+Two of his five senses were blocked for one hour, meaning the fight against Behemoth or escaping from there would be troublesome.
 This was a very unfavorable situation.
-In a span of one hour, a lot of things could happen that could cost them their life.
+In one hour, many things could happen that could cost them their life.

-What made this whole experience worse was the Demon General Behemoth’s presence in the cave, meaning that there was a hundred percent chance that all the Drezo Regalia’s will be destroyed.
-He knew now that he needed to somehow kill the Behemoth, but the question was how.
+What made this experience worse was the Demon General Behemoth’s presence in the cave, meaning there was a hundred percent chance that all the Drezo Regalia would be destroyed.
+He knew now that he needed to kill the Behemoth somehow, but the question was how.

-The power that he could feel in the cave didn’t compare to the time when he fought with any other bosses, instead, it was like he was back to the time when he fought the Demon Hero Lilith.
+The power he could feel in the cave didn’t compare to when he fought with other bosses.
+Instead, it was like he was back to the time when he fought the Demon Hero Lilith.
 Even still, the thought of fighting something stronger than him made his dragon instincts both excited and afraid.

 Even though Zero was swamped with status ailments, he stood in place, waiting for everything to clear.
-He had to focus as best as his could and use whatever other senses his has left to feel his surrounding.
-It was difficult, but his dragon senses were able to quickly compensate the loss of hearing and sight.
+He had to focus as best as possible and use whatever other senses he had left to feel his surroundings.
+It was difficult, but his dragon senses could quickly compensate for hearing and sight loss.

-Instead, the sense of touch, smell, and taste amplified by five folds.
-Allowing him to feel things that he never felt before, he was now able to sense in the dark.
-Even though, he couldn’t see, the closer the people, the stronger the smell.
-Sometimes, he could taste his surroundings around him with his tongue, giving him an low grade heat vision like a snake.
+Instead, the sense of touch, smell, and taste are amplified by five folds.
+Allowing him to feel things he had never felt before; he could now sense in the dark.
+Even though he couldn’t see, the closer the people, the more pungent the smell.
+Sometimes, he could taste his surroundings with his tongue, giving him a low-grade heat vision like a snake.

-Another ability that he was able to sense was the vibration on the ground, giving him a 3D like map in his head.
-The bustling of thousands of feet gave him a good idea of how a portion of the cave was even made.
+Another ability he could sense was the vibration on the ground, giving him a 3D-like map in his head.
+The bustling of thousands of feet gave him a good idea of how a portion of the cave was made.

-Thrilled at what he recieved, he swiveled his head back and forth, taking a good look around him.
+Thrilled at what he received, he swiveled his head back and forth, taking a good look around him.
 All of his status ailments dropped, leaving him with only two.
-He could feel the priest that followed along with them casting Recovery to combat against majority of the status ailments, but they weren’t able to completely get rid of the two major ones: Sight and Sound.
-They could only reduce the time by thirty minutes, but even then, they didn’t have enough power to go through every soldiers.
+He could feel the priest that followed along with them casting Recovery to combat most of the status ailments, but they couldn’t eliminate the two major ones: Sight and Sound.
+They could only reduce the time by thirty minutes, but even then, they didn’t have enough power to go through every soldier.

-They were only able to heal themselves and a handful of important officials until they were able to recover back some of their magic, and the army didn’t move, because there lost of sight and sound.
-General Liam sat still on his horse, unmoving as he contemplated on what to do.
-Thankfully, his horse was a war horse and didn’t bolt as easily like the rest of the others.
+They could only heal themselves and a handful of important officials until they recovered some of their magic, and the army didn’t move because they lost sight and sound.
+General Liam sat still on his horse, unmoving as he contemplated what to do.
+Thankfully, his horse was a war horse and didn’t bolt as easily as the rest of the others.

-Zero scanned his surroundings and saw a couple of other distinctive heat source.
+Zero scanned his surroundings and saw a couple of other distinctive heat sources.
 One was bright, giving a hot radiating power that wasn’t too far away from his location.
-Something about the power was the complete opposite of what they had just felt, it was calm and inviting.
-While the second source was lively and dangerous.
-He could also feel where the source of all the problems weres, meaning that was the Behemoth.
+Something about the power was the complete opposite of what they had just felt; it was calm and inviting.
+At the same time, the second source was lively and dangerous.
+He could also feel where the source of all the problems was, meaning that was the Behemoth.

-Luckily, Behemoth was a long ways off, giving them a bit of time.
-Then, Zero saw General Liam start to moved in the direction towards the calmer of the two heat sources, making Zero wonder if he noticed it too.
+Luckily, Behemoth was a long way off, giving them some time.
+But then, Zero saw General Liam start moving toward the calmer of the two heat sources, making Zero wonder if he noticed it too.

-General Liam army broke apart into two.
-The larger army stay behind and the smaller group followed behind General Liam.
-They weren’t many; Zero could see that they were about twenty and they followed General Liam as if they knew what was going on.
+General Liam’s army broke apart into two.
+The larger army stayed behind, and the smaller group followed behind General Liam.
+They weren’t many; Zero could see that they were about twenty, and they followed General Liam as if they knew what was going on.

-Zero got the feeling that General Liam’s army understood what General Liam wanted, he had seen him do a couple of hand tapping on the other people’s hand as it quickly spread through the army.
-He then walked over towards General Liam as he followed behind him.
+Zero felt that General Liam’s army understood what General Liam wanted; he had seen him do a couple of hand-tapping on the other people’s hands as it quickly spread through the army.
+He then walked over toward General Liam as he followed behind him.

 “What’s going on?”
 Agnis squealed as she held on tightly to Zero’s back.
 “Where are we?
 Why are we moving?
 I can’t see!”

 “We’re moving?
 What?”
 Jorge was flat on Zero’s back.
 “Where in tarnation are we going!”
-He pounded his fist onto Zero’s back to get his attention, but Zero didn’t reply or think too much of it.
-The reason was because he couldn’t hear what Jorge was even saying.
+He pounded his fist onto Zero’s back to get his attention, but Zero didn’t reply or overthink it.
+The reason was that he couldn’t hear what Jorge was even saying.

 Zero was able to move around the cave, leaving behind the army.
-They stepped through a couple of winding tunnels, getting further and further away from the dangerous Behemoth.
-Eventually, as they moved towards the holy source, they arrived after about thirty minutes.
-General Liam walked over towards some kind of steps, as he reached over and grabbed the powerful source.
+They stepped through a few winding tunnels further away from the dangerous Behemoth.
+Eventually, as they moved towards the divine source, they arrived after about thirty minutes.
+General Liam walked towards some steps as he reached over, grabbing the power source.
 He knew that it was the item they were searching for: the Holy Mantle.
-It was a simple grab and leave, the moment that General Liam touched the source, his body seems to glow with holy energy.
+It was a simple grab and left; when General Liam touched the source, his body seemed to glow with holy energy.

-General Liam tucked the Holy Mantle away into his bag, keeping it safe.
-It was just too easy, there were only two paths to the cave; one with no monster and the other with the Behemoth on the other end.
-Zero knew when it was too easy, there was always some kind of trap in all of this, and he was right.
+General Liam tucked the Holy Mantle into his bag, keeping it safe.
+It was just too easy; there were only two paths to the cave, one with no monster and the other with the Behemoth on the other end.
+Zero knew when it was too easy, there was always some trap in all of this, and he was right.

-Zero felt the ground tremble, and the walls shake underneath his claws.
-At first it was unnoticeable, and only Zero was barely able to feel it.
+Zero felt the ground tremble and the walls shake underneath his claws.
+At first, it was unnoticeable; only Zero could barely handle it.

-General Liam was getting on his horse and then making their way back towards the army in hurried pace.
-The closer they got back towards the entrance, the harder the ground trembled.
+General Liam was getting on his horse and then returning to the army hurriedly.
+The closer they got back to the entrance, the harder the ground trembled.

 “What is going on?!”
 General Liam was leaning over low on his horse.
 “We need to get out of her fast!”